Almost Sure Convergence of Linear Temporal Difference Learning with Arbitrary Features: Related Work

 \section{Related Work}

 The seminal work of~\citet{sutton1988learning} formalizes the idea of temporal difference learning.
 The linear TD update~\eqref{eqn: linear td update} in this paper is referred to as TD(0) in~\citet{sutton1988learning}, which is a special case of the more general TD algorithm with eligibility trace, referred to as TD($\lambda$) in~\citet{sutton1988learning}. \citet{sutton1988learning} proves the convergence of linear TD(0) in expectation.
 Extending Sutton's work, \citet{dayan1992tdlambda} proves the convergence of linear TD($\lambda$) in expectation for a general $\lambda$ and the almost sure convergence of tabular TD(0).
 Later, \citet{dayan1994tdlambda} further show the almost sure convergence of linear TD($\lambda$).
-One should note that the works of~\citet{sutton1988learning,dayan1992tdlambda,dayan1994tdlambda} all require the observations to be linearly independent, i.e., the feature matrix $X$ has full row rank --- in most cases an even stronger assumption than having linearly independent columns because the former is essentially equivalent to a tabular representation.
-Furthermore, the version of TD($\lambda$)~\citet{sutton1988learning,dayan1992tdlambda,dayan1994tdlambda} consider is ``semi-offline'', where the update to the weight happens after each sequence of observations instead of at every step. \citet{tsitsiklis1997analysis} provide the first proof of almost sure convergence of linear TD($\lambda$), assuming linearly independent features.
-The linear TD considered in this paper is exactly the same as \cite{tsitsiklis1997analysis} with $\lambda = 0$. \citet{tadic2001convergence} proves the almost sure convergence of linear TD with weaker assumptions than \citet{tsitsiklis1997analysis} but still requires linearly independent features. \citet{tadic2001convergence} argues (without concrete proof) that without the linear independence assumption, the projected iterates $\qty{\Gamma w_t}$ converges almost surely, where $\qty{w_t}$ are generated via linear TD in~\eqref{eqn: linear td update} and $\Gamma$ projects a vector into the row (column) space of $X^\top DX$ as
+One should note that the works of~\citet{sutton1988learning,dayan1994tdlambda} require the observations to be linearly independent, i.e., the feature matrix $X$ has full row rank; in most cases, this is an even stronger assumption than having linearly independent columns, because full row rank is essentially equivalent to a tabular representation.
+Furthermore, the version of TD($\lambda$)~\citet{sutton1988learning,dayan1992tdlambda,dayan1994tdlambda} consider is ``semi-offline'', where the weight update occurs after each sequence of observations rather than at every step. \citet{tsitsiklis1997analysis} provide the first proof of almost sure convergence of linear TD($\lambda$), assuming linearly independent features.
+The linear TD considered in this paper is exactly the same as \cite{tsitsiklis1997analysis} with $\lambda = 0$. \citet{tadic2001convergence} proves the almost sure convergence of linear TD with weaker assumptions than \citet{tsitsiklis1997analysis} but still requires linearly independent features. \citet{tadic2001convergence} argues (without concrete proof) that without the linear independence assumption, the projected iterates $\qty{\Gamma w_t}$ converges almost surely, where $\qty{w_t}$ are generated by~\eqref{eqn: linear td update} and $\Gamma$ projects a vector into the row (column) space of $X^\top DX$ as $\Gamma(w) = \arg\min_{w' \in \qty{X^\top DX z | z \in \R[d]}} \norm{w' - w}^2 = X^\top DX(X^\top DX)^\dagger w$.
+Without assuming linearly independent features, the convergence of $\qty{\Gamma w_t}$ does not necessarily imply the convergence of $\qty{Xw_t}$.
+More recently, \citet{brandfonbrener2020geometric} sought to extend the convergence guarantee of linear TD to nonlinear function approximators.
+They study the associated ODE of nonlinear function approximators and show that, under certain homogeneous assumptions of the function approximator, the $\liminf$ of the norm of the approximated value function is finite.
+Under stricter assumptions between the gradient of the function approximator and the reversibility\footnote{Reversibility measures how symmetric the matrix $D\qty(I - \gamma P)$ is.} of the transition dynamics, the function approximator converges to the true value function. \citet{cai2024neural} provide a finite-sample analysis of TD with a two-layer overparameterized neural network.
+Neural TD, their proposed TD algorithm, requires a projection operator that confines the network's weights to a ball centered on the initial weights and uses weight averaging.
+Under those modifications, \citet{cai2024neural} establish the value convergence rate of Neural TD in expectation, including an error term that only diminishes when the width of the network goes to infinity.
+Despite working only with linear function approximation, we do not modify the original linear TD algorithm and still provide almost sure convergence.
+We envision that our results will shed light on an almost sure convergence of Neural TD, which we leave for future work.